Grand Canyon Photography Gear Guide

 Filters

-Adam recommends using filters, when necessary, to get the photo as right as possible in the camera.
-To do this, he uses both circular polarizer (CPL) filters and graduated neutral density (GND) filters.
-The polarizer is used to remove unwanted glare and reflections from the surface of foliage or water.
+I recommend using filters, when necessary, to get the photo as right as possible in the camera.
+To do this, I use both circular polarizer (CPL) filters and neutral density (ND) filters.
+The polarizer removes unwanted glare and reflections from the surface of foliage or water.
 It can also have the added benefit of saturating the colors.
+ND filters are used to extend shutter speed when needed.

 Lightning Triggers

-If you're visiting the Grand Canyon during the summer monsoon, we strongly suggest bringing a lightning trigger.
-Adam's favorite trigger is the Lightning Bug Plus by MK Controls.
-You can learn more about using a lightning trigger in his blog post Photographing Lightning at Grand Canyon.
+If you're visiting the Grand Canyon during the summer monsoon, I strongly suggest bringing a lightning trigger.
+My favorite trigger is the Lightning Bug Plus by MK Controls.
+You can learn more about using a lightning trigger in my blog post, Photographing Lightning at Grand Canyon.

-Some of the best photo opportunities happen just before or after it has rained.
-For this reason, it's important to have rain protection for your camera.
-This can be something as simple and cheap as a shower cap or something more substantial as a dedicated camera rain cover.
-Adam has been using the Think Tank Photo Emergency Rain Cover.
-It is easy to use, it's well made, and it has a window allowing you to see the rear LCD display on the camera.
+Some of the best photo opportunities occur just before or after it rains.
+For this reason, it's important to protect your camera from the rain.
+This can be as simple and cheap as a shower cap or as substantial as a dedicated camera rain cover.
+I have been using the Think Tank Photo Emergency Rain Cover.
+It is easy to use, well-made, and has a window that lets you see the camera's rear LCD display.

 Photo Backpacks

 Finally, you will want a photo backpack to carry everything in.
-This helps to keep your hands free when walking on uneven terrain, and it gives a place to hold snacks, a rain jacket, sunscreen, a hat, and water.
+This helps keep your hands free when walking on uneven terrain and provides a place to hold snacks, a rain jacket, sunscreen, a hat, and water.

-Adam is a big fan of packs Mountain Series of packs made by F-Stop Gear.
-Their system is designed around what they call an Internal Camera Unit (ICU), which is the camera compartment within the pack.
-They make various sizes of ICUs to fit a variety of needs.
-The ICU then slips into their packs, allowing you to select a pack that best suits your needs and is adaptable via different ICUs.
+I am a big fan of the Mountain Series of packs made by f-stop®.
+Their system is designed around an Internal Camera Unit (ICU), which is the camera compartment within the pack.
+They offer a range of ICU sizes to meet various needs.
+The ICU then slips into their packs, allowing you to select a pack that best suits your needs and is adaptable across different ICUs.
 They do a great job on their site of explaining how all of this works.

 What About Drones?

 Drones are not currently allowed to be operated in National Parks.
-If you bring a drone with you, please do not operate it from within the park.
+If you bring a drone, please do not operate it within the park.

 Planning for the Weather